-The detailed definition is provided in clause 10.2.4.4 Welding Position.
+The detailed definition is provided in 10.2.4.4.

 Attribute base

 For this type of weld, the base sheet can be specified also inside the element <weld_position/>.
 This is necessary in the case of a stacked welding with two welded sheets.